irvinhalen/cat-dog/README.md

 ### About

-CatDog is an image classification application built with Python.
+Image Classifier is an image classification application built with Python.
 It is made with the scikit-learn library.
 By presenting a picture of a dog or a cat, the application will predict whether it is a dog or a cat.

+If you choose to run the Image Classifier I have excluded the dataset and model so we can all learn a little bit about Machine Learning.
+The instructions for how to create the model file are found in the Setup section below (The model file is needed for the Image Classifier to work).

+- scikit-psyche.py
+    - This file will train, test, and create the model
+- scikit-psychic.py
+    - This file will do the prediction

 ### Setup